Finance 101

 Financial Scams Focused on Seniors

 Scams that target seniors are wide-ranging.
-Scammers like to focus on the elderly because they are generally polite and trusting and often own their own home and have good credit and some sort of savings.
+Scammers like to focus on the elderly because they are generally polite and trusting and often own their own home, have good credit, have some sort of savings, and various credit cards.

 Most of these scams take place over the phone or in person, although some do take place online, in the form of criminals posing as tech specialists looking to gain remote access to the suspect's devices, for example.